Move your cover letter to the top of the yes pile

 Here’s how this might look in an effective cover letter:

-In past jobs, I was regularly tasked with helping the company manage large sums of money.
+In my previous jobs, I was regularly tasked with helping the company manage large sums of money.
 This includes advertising campaigns with multi-million-dollar budgets that I was in charge of.
 These campaigns include:

 Your cover letter should also have a closing paragraph with a request for further dialogue including an interview.
 Your document should not be more than one page long.

 It’s also important that you proofread your cover letter before you send it.
-It doesn’t matter how perfect you are for a job opening; if a hiring manager notices typos and grammatical errors, you’re almost certainly not going to make it past the first look.
-This is one of the easiest cover letter mistakes to avoid and it can seriously impact your chances.
+It doesn’t matter how perfect you are for a job opening; if a hiring manager notices typos and grammatical errors, you’re almost certainly not going to make it past the first review.

-No. Everything about your job application, even your resume, should be tailored for each job.
+No. Everything about your application, even your resume, should be tailored for each job.
+Submitting a different cover letter is worth the effort during your job search.
 The best cover letters highlight skills and experiences that fit the specific job’s requirements.

 In many ways, the individuality of your cover letter is one of the things that could be the difference between getting hired and getting passed over.
 The perfect cover letter gives you the chance to demonstrate how you fit the job and why a company should hire you, so take full advantage and mention qualities about the company that interest you or point out specific ways in which you can fill the role.